 With the theological aspects of Gnosticism already explained in earlier courses, the advanced investigation course focused exclusively on developing the practices students had already been introduced to.
 This was the first course that had any attendance requirements – students had to be active participants in each weekly session to remain in it.
 Each week they were given a practice and self-knowledge objective to explore in the coming week, after sharing feedback on what they learned from the previous week’s assignment.

 Those who had an interest in teaching Gnosis, and showed that they understood and were able to apply the exercises well, were invited to take part in the teacher’s training course after completing the advanced investigation course.

 Other Center Activities

 Centers ran a range of events taking place that people could attend.
-In addition to courses, there were other events like drop in meditation sessions and weekend workshops.
-People did not need to be doing a course to attend these, although many people taking courses often choose to attend these events as well to take part in the group practices.
-Workshops were usually focussed on practice rather than theory, and allowed people to experience the benefits of various spiritual exercises and get a taste of what Gnosis was about without having to do a multi week course.
+In addition to courses, there were other events like drop-in meditation sessions and weekend workshops.
+People didn’t need to be doing a course to attend these, although many people taking the courses often chose to attend these events as well to take part in the group practices.
+Workshops were usually focused on practice rather than theory, and allowed people to experience the benefits of various spiritual exercises and get a taste of what Gnosis was about without having to do a multi-week course.
 The centers also had cafes where people could stay back for a cup of tea or coffee after a class, get a bite to eat, and chat with others.
 There were also fundraising events organized like movie nights and quiz nights, often accompanied by dinner, which were well attended.